Crypto wallet signature scams#

 Wallet requests fall into several broad categories:

-• Message signatures: offchain signatures that may prove account ownership, accept terms, create an order, or authorize a later onchain action.
+• Message signatures: off-chain signatures that may prove account ownership, accept terms, create an order, or authorize a later on-chain action.

 • Typed-data signatures: structured messages intended to be more readable, but still capable of granting valuable authority.